Novident/novident-tree-view/doc/recipes/tree_file/nodes_declaration.md

 ## ⛓️‍💥 Nodes declaration

-In this section we simply define which nodes will be used by the `TreeView` to display our file tree.

-_If you don't know nothing about `DragAndDropMixin` see [DragAndDropMixin](https://github.com/Novident/novident-tree-view/doc/nodes.md#Drag-and-Drop-capibility)._

 ### 📄 File

 As we know, a `File` is simply a type of file that has `content`, a `name` (you can add the rest yourself), and a `creation date`.
 It doesn't accept any type of `File`/`Node` insertion within it.